 As of now, only 3 of the top 50 pharmaceutical companies in the world are still developing or studying antimicrobials, and over 90% of the products in

 development are being studied by smaller companies.
 The current market and regulatory climates make it extremely difficult for these small companies (more than half of which are considered pre-revenue) to attract the necessary levels of investment in order to fund the scientific research and development

 required to produce these new products.

 Furthermore, the current Medicare reimbursement system creates a financial disincentive that discourages hospitals from prescribing newer, more innovative medicines.

 AMR is currently present in every country of the world and presents a global, public health threat.
-In the United States, more than 2,000,000 people acquire resistant infections each year, 23,000 of whom die as a result.
+In the United States, more than 2,800,000 people acquire resistant infections each year, at least 35,000 of whom die as a result.
 In May of 2016, doctors discovered the first domestic case of a bacterial infection resistant to Colistin, an antibiotic of last resort used when other antibiotics fail.
 The Director of the CDC warns that we should expect more cases to be discovered.
 Drug resistant infections currently cost the United States an estimated $20 billion in excess healthcare costs and $35 billion due to lost productivity.
 Worldwide, more than 700,000 people die from resistant infections each year.

 If nothing is done, experts predict AMR will kill 10,000,000 people a year worldwide – more than currently die from cancer – by the year 2050.
 The crisis will affect everyone.
 Cut and wound treatments would become problematic due to the risk of untreatable infection, and easy-to-cure infections such as Lyme disease or yeast infections would be rendered untreatable.
 The expense of hospital stays – for both patients and providers – will increase significantly.
 If a solution is not found, it is estimated that there would be a cumulative global loss of $100 trillion USD in economic output between now and 2050.